What Is Botulinum Toxin?

-The primary component of Botox, botulinum toxin is one of the deadliest poisons known to man, according to the National Institutes of Health.
-The toxin is found in nature — including in some soil samples, on certain plants, sometimes in water and often in animal digestive tracts.
+According to the National Institutes of Health, the primary component of Botox, botulinum toxin, is one of the deadliest poisons known to man.
+The toxin is found in nature — including in some soil samples, on certain plants, sometimes in the water, and often in animal digestive tracts.
 It can form spores, meaning it can lie dormant for extended periods.
 It’s anaerobic, meaning it doesn’t require air to live.

 The “Miracle Toxin”

-When prepared appropriately and thinned as the injectable medicine, the toxin is very safe.
-Dr. Alan Scott, an dermatologist, was the first to try dilutions of botulinum toxin as a medical treatment.
-Botox, the first brand name for the toxin-as-medicine, has been used around the world since the mid-1980s.
+When prepared appropriately and thinned as injectable medicine, the toxin is very safe.
+Dr. Alan Scott, a dermatologist, was the first to dilute botulinum toxin as a medical treatment.
+Botox, the first brand name for the toxin-as-medicine, has been used worldwide since the mid-1980s.
 It gained popularity in the 1990s, and in 2002, the U.S. Food and Drug Administration approved Botox for cosmetic uses.

 Botox is not the only product on the market that makes use of botulinum toxin.
 Others include:

 When injected properly into muscle by a professional specifically trained in giving Botox injections, the botulinum toxin blocks the nerve impulses to and from that muscle.
 In other words, the toxin creates localized paralysis.
 It’s not dangerous in the dosages and locations it’s used, and in fact, Botox has a long history of effective use with few side effects and no deaths.

 For its use in cosmetic dermatology, Botox disables or freezes your facial muscles.
 Administered appropriately, the toxin can reduce or even eliminate your crow’s feet, forehead furrows, and the vertical lines between your eyes that appear when you scrunch your eyebrows together.
 After a Botox treatment, the toxin acts as a neuromuscular block.